About MaxGCoding.com

 I'm Max, the Max G. in MaxGCoding.com.
 Born and raised in New York, I attended the State University of New York College at Plattsburgh, where I earned my Bachelors degree in Environmental Science.
 I currently live and work in Boston, MA where I ply my trade as a backend software engineer.

 Through my many hobbies and interests over the years, my number one passion has always been computer programming.
-I first started programming with QBasic and then Visual Basic while still a student in elementary school.
-After some time and gaining more experience, I moved on to learning Perl and then C/C++.
-I first started using various Unix dialects through "shell service providers" until I was finally able to convince my parents to allow me to install Linux on our old computer that was given to me sometime in the late 90s.
+And I mean always.
+I began my adventure in programming by learning to make games and other small apps first in QBasic and then Visual Basic around the time I was in 5th grade.
+After some time I was introduced to Unix and moved on to learning Perl and eventually C/C++, and many other languages.
+I was first introduced to using Unix through "shell service providers" until I was finally able to convince my parents to allow me to install Linux on our old computer that was given to me sometime in the late 90s.
 With my very own Linux machine my appetite for programming exploded at that point, and has continued to grow with there being no indications of it slowing down.

 -